vernisaz/simcom/doc/PIs.md

 `translated` value has to be either absolute, or related to the directory where _simhttp_ will be launched from.

 Hit URL like _http://rpi-host:8333/piphp/setup.php_ after restarting the server.
-Complete the setup screen, and then start acessing the dashboard using _http://rpi-host:8333/piphp/_.
-Note that host and port should match your environment.
+Complete the setup screen, and then start accessing the dashboard using _http://rpi-host:8333/piphp/_.
+Note, that host and port should match your environment.

 ### The developer paradise